MDK-L/VIS4SL/README.md

 ### Data Preparation

-You can obtain Revision from [Google Drive](https://github.com/msavva/ReVision).
-And the 16-class ImageNet dataset can be found at [ImageNet](https://github.com/rgeirhos/generalisation-humans-DNNs).
+You can obtain Revision from [ReVision Github](https://github.com/msavva/ReVision).
+And the 16-class ImageNet dataset can be found at [16-class ImageNet Github](https://github.com/rgeirhos/generalisation-humans-DNNs).
 All the datasets are well pre-processed and can be used easily.

 ```
 mkdir dataset